Did you know… employee engagement is considered to be one of the most important factors when it comes to achieving overall business success?

 - I always recommend my company to others

-You want your employees to be the biggest brand ambassadors out there.
-If they are truly proud of working for your business they will be more likely to talk about it to friends, family, former colleagues or potential clients.
-This is great for recruitment into your business as well as potential referrals that you wouldn’t be possible otherwise.
+Note: You want your employees to be the biggest brand ambassadors out there.
+If they are truly proud of working for your business, they will be more likely to talk about it to friends, family, former colleagues or potential clients.
+This is great for recruitment into your business as well as potential referrals that wouldn’t be possible otherwise.

 - I rarely think about looking for a job at another company

-Make sure you cover questions on your employee’s career development and how well they are doing within their current job role.
+Make sure you cover questions about your employee’s career advancement and how well they are doing within their current job role.
 It’s good to get an understanding of where they want to go with their career.